In & Out (film): Production

 In & Out was inspired by actor Tom Hanks's 1994 Academy Awards acceptance speech for Philadelphia, in which Hanks tearfully acknowledged his high school drama teacher, Rawley Farnsworth, and his former classmate, John Gilkerson, referring to them as "two of the finest gay Americans, two wonderful men that I had the good fortune to be associated with."
 This spontaneous and heartfelt tribute served as the conceptual catalyst for screenwriter Paul Rudnick, who developed the film's premise around a small-town teacher who is inadvertently "outed" following a similar public moment.

-Principal photography for In & Out was directed by Frank Oz and took place primarily during 1996 and early 1997 across several locations in Pennsylvania, New Jersey, New York, and California.
+Principal photography for In & Out was directed by Frank Oz and took place primarily during late 1996 and early 1997 across several locations in Pennsylvania, New Jersey, New York, and California.
 Selected for its "beautiful auditorium, a great gymnasium" and other aesthetic qualities, the Pompton Lakes High School in Pompton Lakes, New Jersey was used extensively as a filming location.
 Further filming was done in Northport, New York, located on the north shore of Long Island in Suffolk County.
 According to Oz, production was temporarily halted when much of the cast and crew contracted influenza, recalling that "we all got sick [...] because we all got the flu."

 Despite an otherwise smooth shoot, reports later emerged of interpersonal tension between Oz and actor Wilford Brimley, though neither party has publicly discussed the nature of their disagreement.
 Joan Cusack was heavily pregnant during the later stages of production in 1997, with her son Dylan John eventually being born in June 1997.
 The fact that she was pregnant was concealed, with Women's Wear Daily noting in 1998 that the pregnancies of Julianne Moore and Teri Hatcher were similarly concealed in recent films of theirs from 1997.